···

 Why This Question Paralyzes

-The question "what should I do with my life" is hard for structural reasons — not because you're broken.
+The question "what should I do with my life" is hard for structural reasons — not because something is wrong with you.

 Assumes One Answer